kvatnynito/P1-1-proxmox-segmentation-lab/docs/proxmox-bridges.md

 ### Design Purpose

-These bridges allow pfSense to act as the central routing and security enforcement point between networks, enabling:
+These virtual bridges (aka virtual switches) allow pfSense to act as the central routing and security enforcement point between networks, enabling:

 - Network segmentation
 - Controlled communication between zones
 - Realistic enterprise security scenarios

+where pfSense is using 3 NICs to interface these bridges together.